TokomNyori/Homify/README.md

 user id- davidmalan@gmail.com
 password- dddddddd

-Todos and info for the prperty owner:
+Todos and info for the property owner:

 1. Explore the web aplication
 2. Click on the 'handshake' icon from the navbar and create a partner account and start listing properties (you can just play it around and upload anything)